No-Trade-No-Life/Yuan/README.md

 Yuan implements communication between terminals in a distributed system through an RPC framework.
 It natively supports both browser and NodeJS environments.
 It uses a star topology where all terminals connect to a central Host node.
 Terminals can send messages to other terminals via the Host, which is responsible for message forwarding.
 Meanwhile, terminals utilize WebRTC to establish peer-to-peer connections for more efficient communication, reducing the Host's load.
 The Host acts as a signaling service to facilitate P2P connection establishment.

 - [@yuants/protocol](libraries/protocol) Network protocols, service definitions, and infrastructure.
-- [@yuants/app-host](apps/host) Host is a lightweight message broker.
-Terminals can connect to the Host and send messages to each other.
-Note that all terminals in a Host should trust each other.
-In practice, all terminals within a Host belong to the same owner.
-There's no need to verify each message.
-You can deploy multiple Hosts to isolate risks.
-- [@yuants/app-hosts](apps/hosts) A lightweight host cluster that can handle message forwarding for multiple hosts within a single process.
-No pre-registration of host token tables is required - it automatically accepts terminals with valid ED25519 signatures without needing to send private keys.
-Ideal for multi-tenant environments and scenarios requiring low-cost creation of multiple hosts.
-- [@yuants/host-manager](libraries/host-manager) The underlying abstraction for Hosts, enabling programmatic management of multiple isolated Hosts.
-Provides simple APIs for creation, deletion, and management.
-Useful for creating multi-tenant environments or isolating different business units.
+- [@yuants/app-host](apps/host) An ultra-lightweight in-memory message broker and service discovery.
+Terminals connected to the same host can send messages to each other.
+Supports connection authentication control via the environment variable `HOST_TOKEN`.
+Supports enabling a multi-tenancy environment through the environment variable `MULTI_TENANCY=ED25519`, which can automatically accept terminals with valid ED25519 signatures without requiring terminals to send private keys to the host.
 - [@yuants/app-portal](apps/portal) Deploys a service that shares existing services (and channels) from one Host to others.
 Acts as an intermediary to forward messages between Hosts.
 A powerful tool for building data sharing scenarios.

 #### Storage